-Deboned and Pan-Roasted Chicken
+Deboned Chicken Recipe

 This is a unique recipe for a deboned, pan-roasted chicken, and it's never failed to be a crowd-pleaser for me.
 I learned it from a good friend and great chef, Peter Ireland, and it's his variation on a recipe by James Beard Award-winning chef Ana Sortun.
-The deboning takes a bit of practice but, if you're anything like me, you'll find it to be kind of fun once you get used to it.
+The deboning takes a bit of practice, but if you're anything like me, you'll find it to be kind of fun once you get used to it.
 Once deboned, each half of the bird is weighed down as it browns, compressing the layers of white and dark meat, and then finished in the oven.

+Step 1.
 Choosing a Bird

 If you have never deboned a chicken, I'd recommend beginning with a relatively small bird, perhaps something between 2.5 and 3.5 pounds.
-With a larger chicken you're dealing with more flesh, obviously, and it can all become rather unwieldy as you try to concentrate on the bones.
-The bonus is that a smaller chickens are typically more flavorful, as they tend to be younger and, in a lot of cases, pasture raised.
+With a larger chicken, you're dealing with more flesh, obviously, and it can all become rather unwieldy as you try to concentrate on the bones.
+The bonus is that smaller chickens are typically more flavorful, as they tend to be younger and, in a lot of cases, pasture-raised.
 You'll likely pay a little extra, at least on a per-pound basis, but therein lies some portion control as well.
 The one I'm using here is very small, about 2.5 pounds.

+Step 2.
 Remove the Wishbone

-The first thing you'll want to do is remove the wishbone, which otherwise can get in the way of the breast cleanly coming away from the breast bone.
+The first thing you'll want to do is remove the wishbone, which otherwise can get in the way of the breast cleanly coming away from the breastbone.
 Locate the wishbone, near the opening of the cavity at the top of the chicken.
 You should be able to feel it running along the sides of the opening, at the top of each breast.

 Use the tip of your knife to cut along each side of the wishbone until you have freed both ends.
-At this point you should be able to pull the top of the bone out as well.
+At this point, you should be able to pull the top of the bone out as well.

+Step 3.
 Remove the Breast

-Begin by cutting along the breast bone with the knife blade angled slightly toward the bone.
+Begin by cutting along the breastbone with the knife blade angled slightly toward the bone.
 As the breast comes off the bone it should be more like the knife is 'scraping' along the bone instead of cutting the breast away.
 The flesh should strip away from the bone very easily, and you may even be able to use the dull side of the knife blade.

 Once the breast is removed from the bone, only the skin should be attaching it to the rest of the chicken.
 If the tender (or "fillet") is fully separated at this point, set it aside.
 It will be added back in later.

+Step 4.
 Debone the Drumstick

 Holding the leg in one hand and the thigh in the other, fold upwards until you feel a break at the joint.